tnichlani/matplotlib/README.md

-# matplotlib

-Youtube tutorial by Corey Schaefer on matplotlib and numpy
+# matplotlib Youtube tutorial by Corey Schaefer with numpy